-Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered ns where there is a prescription drug you are taking, or one that you and your a should be taking, that is not on our drug list (formulary) or is on our formulary For example: tht not be covered at all.
-Or maybe a generic version of the drug is covered but me version you want to take is not covered. ☐ The drug is description of the control of the co overed, but there are extra rules or restrictions on coverage for that drug, as Section 4. - overed, but it is in a cost-sharing tier that makes your cost sharing more an you think it should be. ngs you can do if your drug is not covered in the way that you'd like it to be our drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to ou can do. s in a cost-sharing tier that makes your cost more expensive than you think it to Section 5.3 to learn what you can do.
+Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered you'd like it to be covered ns where there is a prescription drug you are taking, or one that you and your should be taking, that is not on our drug list (formulary) or is on our formulary for example: ht not be covered at all.
+Or maybe a generic version of the drug is covered but me version you want to take is not covered. ☐ The drug is c explained in \$ overed, but there are extra rules or restrictions on coverage for that drug, as Section 4. • overed, but it is in a cost-sharing tier that makes your cost sharing more an you think it should be. ngs you can do if your drug is not covered in the way that you'd like it to be our drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to u can do. • s in a cost-sharing tier that makes your cost more expensive than you think it to Section 5.3 to learn what you can do.
 Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
-If your drug is not on the Drug List or is restricted, here are options: ☐ You may be a able to get a temporary supply of the drug. ☐ You can char nge to another drug. ☐ You can requal the drug. lest an exception and ask the plan to cover the drug or remove restrictions from You may be able to get a temporary supply cumstances, the plan must provide a temporary supply of a drug that you are his temporary supply gives you time to talk with your provider about the change in cide what to do. - a temporary supply, the drug you have been taking must no longer be on the DR is now restricted in some way. • ew member, we will cover a temporary supply of your drug during the first 90 days pership in the plan. □ If you were ir 90 days of th the plan last year, we will cover a temporary supply of your drug during the first e plan year. fewer days, v The prescrip ry supply will be for at least a 31-day supply.
-If your prescription is written for we will allow multiple fills to provide up to at least a 31-day supply of medication.
-The sion must be filled at a network pharmacy.
-(Please note that the long-term care any provide the drug in smaller amounts at a time to prevent waste.) ☐ For those me embers who have been in the plan for more than 90 days and reside in a longterm care facility and need a supply right away:
+If your drug is not on the Drug List or is restricted, here are options: ☐ You may be a able to get a temporary supply of the drug. ☐ You can char nge to another drug. ☐ You can requ the drug. est an exception and ask the plan to cover the drug or remove restrictions from You may be able to get a temporary supply cumstances, the plan must provide a temporary supply of a drug that you are his temporary supply gives you time to talk with your provider about the change in cide what to do. a temporary supply, the drug you have been taking must no longer be on the DR is now restricted in some way. • ew member, we will cover a temporary supply of your drug during the first 90 days pership in the plan. ☐ If you were in 90 days of the the plan last year, we will cover a temporary supply of your drug during the first e plan year. fewer days, w The prescript ry supply will be for at least a 31-day supply.
+If your prescription is written for we will allow multiple fills to provide up to at least a 31-day supply of medication. ion must be filled at a network pharmacy.
+(Please note that the long-term care by provide the drug in smaller amounts at a time to prevent waste.) ☐ For those me embers who have been in the plan for more than 90 days and reside in a longterm care facility and need a supply right away: